Juul: Prevalence among adolescents

 Juul's products have become immensely popular among teenagers, raising concerns among the public health community that long-term declines in youth nicotine use are being reversed.
 An October 2018 study of 13,000 Americans found that 9.5% of teenagers aged 15–17 and 11% of young adults aged 18–21 currently use Juul, and that teenagers age 15–17 are 16 times more likely to be Juul users than 25–34 year olds.
 Juul use is also very popular among middle school and high school students; with one in five students between the ages of 12 and 17 having seen a Juul used in school.
 Teenagers use the verb "Juuling" to describe their use of Juul.

 The National Drug Trends of 2018 revealed increasing adolescent use of e-cigarettes, including the Juul.
 Cigarette smoking rates among 12th graders continued to decline as it has been for two decades.
 On the other hand, the increase in vaping rates from 2017 to 2018 was the largest gap recorded since the study began in 1975.
 Researchers hypothesize this may be due to the number of educational programs implemented to warn youth of the risks of cigarette smoking, while there is still a lack of programs regarding vaping devices.
 The percentage of 12th grade students who reported vaping nicotine almost doubled, from 11% in 2017 to 21% in 2018.
 Among 10th graders, the percentage doubled from 8% to 16%.

-Furthermore, a Truth Initiative study found that of 15 to 17-year-olds who use Juul, 56% used the device more than three times a month.
+A Truth Initiative study found that of 15 to 17-year-olds who use Juul, 56% used the device more than three times a month.
 Over 25% of teenagers reported using the Juul more than ten times a month.
 These findings suggest that teenagers are not just experimenting with Juuls, but rather using them on a regular basis.
-This was in apparent contrast to the creators James Monsees and Adam Bowen claim that the mission of the Juul is to improve adult smokers' lives by eliminating cigarettes.
+This was in apparent contrast to Juul founders James Monsees' and Adam Bowen's claim that the mission of the Juul is to improve adult smokers' lives by eliminating cigarettes.

 Many reasons have been proposed for Juul's popularity among teenagers, including adolescents' misperception that Juul is safe, ease of concealment, sleek high-tech design, and fruity pod flavors.
 Advertising aimed directly at teens, may also have played a role.
-In February 2020, the Massachusetts Attorney General's office revealed that evidence it obtained during its investigation documented that the company bought ad space on Seventeen magazine, Nickolodeon and Nick Jr, and on seventeen homework and game sites for middle and highschool students, including CoolMathGames.com and dailydressupgames.com.
+In February 2020, the Massachusetts Attorney General's office revealed that evidence it obtained during its investigation documented that the company bought ad space on Seventeen magazine, Nickelodeon and Nick Jr, and on seventeen homework and game sites for middle and high school students, including CoolMathGames.com and dailydressupgames.com.